Friday Facts #115 - The power switch

 in this case) will be merged into Network 1

-The problem is, that electric networks in Factorio can get quite huge so connecting two huge networks can be a performance burden.
-When building poles manually, it can be neglected, as it happen quite rarely, but with the new switch functionality, networks connected by the switch can connect/disconnect quite often.
+The problem is that electric networks in Factorio can get quite huge so connecting two huge networks can be a performance burden.
+When building poles manually, it can be neglected, as it happens quite rarely, but with the new switch functionality, networks connected by the switch can connect/disconnect quite often.

-We chose the solve it by using the idea of having Network and sub-network concepts:
+We chose to solve it by using the idea of having Network and sub-network concepts:

 The electric sub-network is connected component

 Which means, that all of the poles in the network are directly or indirectly connected.

 Then, we construct a higher level graph, where these components are just a single nodes, and power switches that are turned on are verticies between these nodes.
 One electric network (higher level network) is now one connected component of this higher level graph: